Together We Can Build a Stronger Economy

 Our Current Investors

-Our warmest thanks go out to the following organizations and individuals for their assistance through grants, investments and donations to Oweesta over the years, including the early days as a fledgling program of FNDI.
-We have come a long way and your support has made that happen.
+Our warmest thanks go out to the following organizations and individuals for their assistance through grants, investments and donations to Oweesta over the years.

 Support in 2012

 Support in 2011

 Support in 2010